Refinancing a car loan is the process of replacing your original auto loan with a new one. That much is obvious, but how does refinancing a car work

 How does refinancing a car work?

+If you are wondering how does refinancing an auto loan work, consider what Sonia Steinway had to say.
 “Borrowers should consider refinancing their loan if they didn’t get the best deal on their loan the first time around, if their credit scores have improved, or if interest rates have dropped,” says Sonia Steinway, president of Outside Financial, an online auto lender.

 Refinancing a car loan makes a lot of sense for most borrowers because it increases flexibility”